danielcdias/home-server/postgres/README.md

 ## Overview

-This folder contains the Docker Compose configuration for the PostgreSQL database service.
+This folder contains the configuration for the PostgreSQL database service.
 This database is intended to be used by other services on your home server, such as Home Assistant and Speedtest-Tracker.

 ## Configuration